portalplus-repo/portal-plus-privacy/index.md

 Regarding your account and your data, you have the following rights:

 * **Account deletion:** You can permanently delete your account through the extension interface.
 This removes your sign-in record, your profile, and the related staff data.
-* **Leaving a staff group: You can leave any staff group you belong to at any time.
+* **Leaving a staff group:** You can leave any staff group you belong to at any time.
 * **Clearing local data:** Uninstalling the extension automatically deletes all local data on your device.
 * **Access to your data:** You can reach the data linked to your account through the extension interface.

+## Children

+The extension is aimed at the adult and teenage audience that Hattrick targets.
+The registration form requires affirmative confirmation that you are at least 13 years old; we do not knowingly collect personal data from children under 13.

+If you believe a child has provided personal data, contact portalplussupport@gmail.com.
+Upon notification, we will promptly delete the account and all related data, in compliance with COPPA and GDPR Article 8.

 ## Contact